Yotam-Ben-Dov/book-club-app/README.md

 ### Data Loading

-Make sure config is in the data_loader folder, and run data_loader py with
+Make sure config is in the data_loader folder, and run data_loader py with:
 ```bash
 python data_loader.py
 ```

+Afterwards return config.py to be in the same folder as main.py
 ### Run Application

 ```bash